 Typically, you should backwash sand filters every two to four weeks, and DE filters require backwashing every four to six weeks.
 If you lose track, you can also check your filter’s pressure gauge or your pool’s water quality.

 Backwashing your filter after a heavy rainstorm will help to remove large objects that can get trapped in your filter during a storm.
-You should also backwash your filter when you are treating your pool for algae or trying to get rid of cloudy water.
+You should also backwash your filter when treating your pool for algae or trying to get rid of cloudy water.

 Sand vs. DE Filters